Pinkie-Pyro/tulpaguides/creation/thunderclap-creation.md

 Because
-you need to keep in mind that even if something works for someone else, tulpaforcing is still very subjective and you need to ﬁnd out what works best for you.
-Just try any method you can ﬁnd to see if it works or not.
+you need to keep in mind that even if something works for someone else, tulpaforcing is still very subjective and you need to nd out what works best for you.
+Just try any method you can nd to see if it works or not.

 > This is "self induced schizophrenia"